j-moriarti/pDNSf-Hosts-collection/readme.md

 ### This hosts file is specially optimized for ["PersonalDNSFilter"](https://www.zenz-solutions.de/personaldnsfilter/) app.
 ### (GitHub source can be found ["Here"](https://github.com/IngoZenz/personaldnsfilter))

-# Note: This hosts file is extremely large !!! more than 60MB !!!
+# Note: This hosts file is extremely large !!! more than 60MB !!! more than 3,200,000 lines of domains !!!
 YOU HAVE BEEN WARNED AGAIN!!!

 ## Auto Updates Every 24hrs